The Supernatural and the Divine

 Three Stages of Development

-The community of Buddhist disciples is comprised of many individuals who begin their spiritual journey from different starting points and are walking on different stages of the same path, leading to the same destination.
+The community of Buddhist disciples consists of many individuals who begin their spiritual journey from different starting points and are walking on different stages of the same path, leading to the same destination.
 These individuals are at different levels of development in the ’noble teaching’ (ariya-dhamma).
 By acknowledging this diversity among people, one is able to provide individuals with suitable assistance for their specific circumstances.

 In relation to the subject of divine beings, this journey or development consists of three stages: